 Key takeaways:

 Once you’ve paid off the original loan in full, you’ll start making payments toward your new loan with different interest rates and terms.
-Ideally, your new loan should have a lower interest rate, fewer fees, and/or better repayment terms that can help you save money.
+In some cases, a new loan may offer a lower interest rate or different terms that could reduce costs over time.

 Refinancing takes time to research, compare quotes, and complete applications.
 If your loan is close to being paid off, refinancing may not be worth the hassle.